Jbays/crypto-calculator/README.md

 2. Calculates available crypto balances in purchases table.
 3. Eventually, will also work for trades table.

+### Up to date balances table
+`node updateBalance.js`

+For each crypto symbol:
+1. Calculates all units available cash (liquid).
+2. Calculates the weighted cost per unit acquisition
+3. Inserts these values into the balance table.

+Total estimated investment:
+`select symbol, liquid_units*weighted_usd_per_unit as total_investment from balances;`

 Prices are from [CoinMarketCap](https://coinmarketcap.com/)